ndming/torpedo/README.md

+# torpedo
+Extensible rendering infrastructure using the Vulkan API.

+## Usage
+See [demo](demo) samples for more details.

 ## Build Instructions
 The default [Release build](#release-build) is generally recommended for consuming the library, while the [Debug build](#debug-build) is suitable for experiments and extensions.